abulimov/models_blog/content/post/zvezda-ba-10.md

 As I was mostly interested to practice, I decided to skip repainting.
 And as it was my first model painted with airbrush, I made all possible mistakes.
 For instance, I've painted small parts separately, and then tried to attach them to fully painted hull.
 Which went terribly wrong with headlights, which kept falling off.
-And I wasn't able to find markings to attach some of the smaller details under the primer and paint...
+And I wasn't able to find markings to attach some smaller details under the primer and paint...

 I've also tried Humbrol DecalFix for the first time with this model, but thick yellowish Zvezda decals that stayed in an open box for 7 years were still tough to deal with.